jacobkalat/jacobkalat.github.io/_posts/2021-04-02-tryhackme-intro.md

 foo@bar:~$ sudo openvpn /path/to/config_file
 ```

 Replace */path/to/config_file* with the location of the downloaded configuration file.
-If you ran this command correctly, you should see that your IP address is not long 0.0.0.0 in the *OpenVPN Access Details* pane.
-This is now your local IP address in TryHackMe's network.
+Do not close the terminal after.
+If you ran this command correctly, you should see that your IP address is not 0.0.0.0 in the *OpenVPN Access Details* pane.
+It should now be your local IP address in TryHackMe's network.

 ### Finishing the Tutorial